 Along with the abundance of resources to carry out your research, you will enjoy the international cultural background and open-mindedness atmosphere in a working environment comprised of helpful and kind people.

 # Visible-light photocatalysis

 # Hydrodynamic cavitation for clean processes

 Research-based training includes training activities such as seminars and international conferences.
-Since the 2011, the team organizes the SuNEC - Sun New Enery Conference and the FineCat - Symposium on heterogeneous catalysis for fine chemicals.
+Between 2011 and 2017, the team organized the SuNEC - Sun New Enery Conference and the FineCat - Symposium on heterogeneous catalysis for fine chemicals.